ChrisXu/CXAlertView/README.md

 >You cannot customize the appearance of alert views.' - [iOS 7 Design Resources ](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/UIKitUICatalog/UIAlertView.html#//apple_ref/doc/uid/TP40012857-UIAlertView-SW1)

-If you ever try to mess up the UIAlertView, it was easy.
-Just try to add at least five butons on it.
-Therefore I change the way to layout of buttons.
+If you ever try to mess up with the UIAlertView, it is easy.
+Go to add at least five buttons on it.
+Therefore I change the layout with buttons.
 In this custom alertview, you can add buttons as more as you like.
 Also you are able to change the appearance of it.

 ---
 ![ScreenShot 1](screenshot1.png)-![ScreenShot 2](screenshot2.png)